Chapter 10:

 The man shook his head, “No, not since I left the house this morning.
 Why, what’s wrong?”

 “I sent them to forage at the forest’s edge, but they should have been back before now.
-I’d hoped they’d gone to see you, but if you haven’t seen them…”
+I’ve been asking all over the village, but none of the others have seen them.
+I’d hoped they’d stopped here to eat lunch with you, but if you haven’t seen them…”

 “…then they’re missing.”
 Colin finished grimly.
 “Our children are gone.”